Surrogacy in Australia: Myths and misconceptions

 1. Surrogacy isn’t possible in Australia – MYTH

-Surrogacy is a complex process but it’s definitely possible in Australia.
-There are particular laws and approvals that must be followed.
+Surrogacy is complex but possible in Australia.
+You must follow specific laws and approvals.

-In Victoria, the surrogate must have previously carried and given birth to a live child.
-We at Melbourne IVF also prefer that the surrogate’s baby be at least 12 months old before embarking on the surrogate journey, that the surrogate is at least 25 years old, and that the surrogate’s eggs not be used in the child’s conception (i.e., the surrogate will not be genetically linked to the child carried for the intending parents).
+In Victoria, a surrogate must have previously given birth to a live child.
+At Melbourne IVF, we prefer that the surrogate’s baby is at least 12 months old, that she is at least 25, and that her eggs are not used for the child’s conception.

-Each surrogate must also be examined by an impartial doctor to ensure that it is safe for them to have another pregnancy and that there are no risks involved.
+An impartial doctor examines every surrogate to ensure it is safe for another pregnancy and that no risks are involved.

 2. Surrogacy in Australia is allowed when there is no medical reason – MYTH